The Nightmare Layover in Nadi, Fiji

 We had planned to go on a day cruise to one of the nearby islands which we found for 35USD per person but due to my constant sweating paranoia of being close to the bathroom (just in case), we decided it would be smart to stay on the main island rather than on a boat and remote island.
 We thought we could possibly find our way to a nearby beach and explore the markets/festival with our friends.

-So, let me ask you a question: If you walk by a carnival and noticed that none of the rides are moving and there was virtually no one there minus the people running the show, would you run up and ask for a ride?
-A sensible person would say no. But Kallsy, being the fearless wild child she is ran up to the nearest ride.
-Before I could catch up she was high in the sky on the creakiest, sketchiest ferris wheel I’ve ever seen to this day.
+So, let me ask you a question: If you walk by a Bula Fiji carnival and noticed that none of the rides are moving and there was virtually no one there minus the people running the show, would you run up and ask for a ride?
+A sensible person would say no. But Kallsy, being the fearless wild child she runs up to the nearest ride.
+Before I could catch up she was high in the sky on the creakiest, sketchiest Ferris wheel I’ve ever seen to this day.

 What can be described as a bodily volcanic eruption, set in.
 I don’t know how it kept itself at bay for so long.
 Maybe the Imodium I took the night before?
 Possibly eating at the Hard Rock Cafe finally made it submerge?
 It could have also been the sinking feeling of Kallsy falling from 30+ft on the wheel of misfortune.
 But whatever it was, it came with full force and vengeance.